MA

 History and Heritage

 The study of how history is engaged with outside academia is a major growth area of research.
-The MA History and Heritage at Aberystwyth has been developed both for those who are interested in the academic study of this interplay and those who are interested in pursuing careers in the heritage industry itself.
-It offers you the opportunity to explore key concepts and debates in heritage studies, to acquire some heritage business related skills, and to participate for academic credit in a work placement with a leading heritage organisation.
+The MA History and Heritage at Aberystwyth University has been developed both for those who are interested in the academic study of this interplay and those who are interested in pursuing careers in the heritage industry itself.
+It offers you the opportunity to explore key concepts and debates in heritage studies, to acquire some heritage-related business skills, and to participate for academic credit in a work placement with a leading heritage organisation, such as the National Library of Wales, the Royal Commission on the Ancient and Historical Monuments of Wales, and the National Trust, developing your practical experience in this field.

 Typical Entry Requirements